TarunJuyal/Simple_Calculator/README.md

 # Simple_Calculator

-A basic calculator using JavaScript.
+A simple calculator using JavaScript.